 Zooming is also possible.
 You can zoom in around the centre of the plot so that the viewing window only covers the middle.
 This resembles the Axis Zoom in some of the 2-d plots, but in this case the active region is the space to the left of the plot.
 Drag the mouse down to zoom in or up to zoom out on this part of the window.
 Currently it is only possible to zoom in/out around the centre of the plot.
-When zoomed you can use the Subset From Visible ( new Row Subset consisting only of the points which are currently visible.
-See Appendix A.4.1.5 for more explanation.
+When zoomed you can use the Subset From Visible () toolbar button to define a new Row Subset consisting only of the points which are currently visible.
+See Appendix A.4.1.6 for more explanation.